RedCMD/TmLanguage-Syntax-Highlighter/documentation/README.md

 TextMate is a top down line based lexer.
 This was done for performance reasons.
 Meaning you cant match new lines `\n`.

-The rest of this file will be in the context of VSCode's TextMate JSON.
+The rest of this file will be in the context of VSCode's JSON TextMate.

 * Todo: Improve layout of this file.
 Split each section into its own separate file?